-Christ came to take top billing over every decision we make, every relationship we enter, and every single word our tongues are dripping with haste to say, which James wrote is the toughest act for us to tame.
+Christ came to take top billing over every decision we make, with every relationship we enter, and with every single word our tongues are dripping with haste to say, which is by far the toughest act to tame.

 Don’t be afraid to lose a few elephants in order to make room for God to bring new blessings into your life.
 Dare to make your life the best ticket in town.